microsoft/fast/specs/form-associated-custom-element.md

 However, because (in proxy element cases) the label's aren't *actually* associated to the element, the click event on the custom element isn't ever fired.
 This is the case for all label's using the `for` attribute to make the association. *Wrapping* labels (`<label><custom-element></label>`) *do* seem to fire the click event on the custom element.

-In order to *truly* support this scenario, we need to attach click event handlers to all labels for the elements.
+To *truly* support this scenario, click event handlers must be attached to all labels for the elements.
 It *also* means that new listeners must be attached when *new* labels get added to the DOM.
 This is the tricky part.
 A mutation observer could be used, but this could be heavy-handed for this edge case.

 Another options would be to document the gap and not support this scenario, instead only attaching listeners to elements that are in the DOM when the component connects.
 Any other thoughts here?